Direct Support Professional Job Description

 - Ensure routine and emergency medical services are provided.

-- Assist clients in the development and implementation of Person Centered Training Packets.
+- Assist individuals served in the development and implementation of Person-Centered Training Packets.

-- Assist with ensuring van maintenance is completed.
+- Assist with ensuring van maintenance is completed (SLS only).

 - Positively support and promote CCRI's Wellness in Action program to individuals served.

-- Adhere to CCRI's Guiding Principles of Person Centeredness, Teamwork and Professionalism by maintaining confidentiality, having a positive attitude, treating others with respect, being flexible, accepting responsibility and utilizing open and effective communication.
+- Adhere to CCRI's Guiding Principles—Person Centered, Team Orientated and Professional by maintaining confidentiality, having a positive attitude, treating others with respect, being flexible, accepting responsibility and utilizing open and effective communication.

-- Be a positive mentor and (through training) coach for new team members to ensure their job success and future.
+- Be a positive mentor and coach for new team members to ensure their job success and future.

 - Other duties as assigned.